-Listening, conversation, and mental health recovery.
-You are seated at a job interview.
+YOU ARE seated at a job interview.
 Or you may be one-on-one at a social gathering.
 A lot may be riding on the next few minutes or very little.
 Either way, a successful outcome will enhance your sense of connectedness and move your recovery forward.
 You have already figured out that yammering in a loud voice only works if you are employed by Fox News.
-Thankfully, your meds will keep that from happening.
+Maybe your meds will keep that from happening.

 But what if you fail to grasp the significance of your prospective employer glancing at his watch?
 Or a potential new friend clearing her throat?
 There is no pill for that.